 Do you have old content to deal with?

 Cleaning up old content should be part of your content maintenance routine to keep your website fit.
 If you don’t go through your old posts regularly, you’re bound to run into issues sooner or later.
-You might show incorrect information to visitors or hurt your own rankings by having too many pages about the same topic, increasing chances of keyword cannibalization, which is a lot of work to fix later on.
+You might show incorrect information to visitors or hurt your own rankings by having too many pages about the same topic, increasing chances of keyword cannibalization, which is a lot of work to find and fix later on.
 Therefore, go through your old posts, and decide what to do: update, merge or delete.